Residential Garbage, Recycling and

 for further information.

 , including grass clippings, tree and shrub trimmings and leaves cannot be mixed with regular household refuse.
 Collection for single and two-family dwellings is made once each week (beginning the first full week in April and continuing through mid-December) on the same day as refuse and recycling collection.
 Click here

 for more information about yard waste and composting.

 Illinois has adopted an electronics recycling law known as the Electronics Products Recycling and Reuse Act (SB2313) that bans the following items from Illinois landfills: televisions, monitors, printers, computers (including tablet computers), electronic keyboards, facsimile machines, videocassette recorders, portable digital music players, digital video disc players, video game consoles, small scale servers, scanners, electronic mice, digital converter boxes, cable receivers, satellite receivers, and digital video disc recorders.

 Beginning January 1, 2012 Park Ridge residents will no longer be able to place any of the above electronic products in their refuse or recycling for disposal.
-ARC Disposal will not collect these items.
+Republic Services / ARC Disposal will not collect these items.

 SWANCC has worked with its member communities to provide environmentally-sound recycling for electronics through one-day collection events and permanent drop-off locations.
 Residents are also able to utilize many retail drop-off locations during evening and weekend hours.
 For a complete list of options, please visit swancc.org.

 Current weekly drop-off locations are:

 1390 Willow Road